ibm-cloud-docs/cloud-databases/howto-allowlists.md

 If you use allowlists in your environment, you can allowlist our services by using the list of subnets for each region.

 We updated documentation to reflect changes in terminology from `whitelist` to `allowlist`.
 You might encounter continued references to this former terminology while we work to implement these deeper changes to code, API, and CLI commands.
 {: .note}

+There is a limit of 100 allowlist entries for each deployment.
+{: .note}

 ## Using IP allowlists on your Deployment